OutSystems/docs-odc/src/eap/user-management/secure-app-with-roles.md

 ![Diagram illustrating the process of using roles in OutSystems Developer Cloud](images/overview-how-to-use-roles-diag.png "How you can use roles")

+You can also use the ODC [User management REST APIs](../reference/apis/identity-v1.md) for programmatically managing the user and access related operations.
+For detailed information about how to use these APIs, refer to [Getting started](../reference/apis/public-rest-apis/getting-started.md).

 ### Create end-user roles

 To create roles in ODC Studio during design, follow these steps: